The top SIEM products: A buyer's guide

 SIEM systems are available in a variety of forms, including cloud-based, hardware appliances, virtual appliances and traditional server software.
 Each form has similar capabilities, so the forms differ primarily in terms of cost and performance.
 Because each form has both good and bad points, representative products using all of the forms will be included in this article.

-The products studied for this article are: AlienVault Open Source SIEM (OSSIM), EMC RSA Security Analytics, HP ArcSight Enterprise Security Manager (ESM), IBM Security QRadar SIEM, LogRhythm Security Intelligence Platform, McAfee Enterprise Security Manager, SolarWinds Log & Event Manager and Splunk Enterprise.
+The products studied for this article are: AlienVault Open Source SIEM (OSSIM), Unified Security Management (USM), Hewlett Packard Enterprise (HPE) ArcSight Enterprise Security Manager (ESM), IBM Security QRadar SIEM, LogRhythm Security Intelligence Platform, RSA Security Analytics, SolarWinds Log & Event Manager and Splunk Enterprise Security (ES).

 Each of these products has been evaluated against a set of seven criteria using information gathered from publicly available sources.
 The criteria are: